-When designing the app for the first time it’s critical to map out the task flows and test them with users before implementing in a production release.
+When designing the app for the first time, it’s critical to map out the task flows and test them with users before implementing them in a production release.
 This can be done via any number of ways, from sticky notes, to paper prototypes to wireframe click-throughs.
 Once the baseline workflow has been properly tested and validated, then it’s safe to move to development.

-Although your initial interaction model may be designed and tested internally, once your app is deployed it’s typically safe to leverage A/B testing to iterate on new ideas and experiences through a user preview program.
+Although your initial interaction model may be designed and tested internally, once your app is deployed, it’s typically safe to leverage A/B testing to iterate on new ideas and experiences through a user preview program.

-While a data driven “intelligent” personalization model is the most powerful, it also takes a while to collect enough data to build out a mature relevance model.
+While a data-driven “intelligent” personalization model is the most powerful, it also takes a while to collect enough data to build out a mature relevance model.
 There are a few off-the-shelf solutions out there that can help you track and personalize for your users, but you may also find it more powerful to build your own solution.

-Alternatively, personalization can be driven more simply through persona buckets or a similar taxonomy model where users are categorized based on certain traits and facets.
+Alternatively, personalization can be driven more simply through persona buckets or a similar taxonomy model where users are categorized based on specific traits and facets.
 For example, buckets could be based on a user’s location, whether they are a new or long-time user, or by their usage habits within the application or broader ecosystem.

 Pull together any data you have on current users to date and try to map out any usage patterns.
 Also consider building out a persona-driven personalization model that can be used to help until a proper relevance model can be matured.